-If you think your filter may be too strong, you can situate some plants in front of it to slow down the flow slightly.
-Good quality filters have three stages of filtration; mechanical, chemical, and biological.
+If you think the filter may be too strong, you can situate some plants in front of it to slow down the flow slightly.
+An ideal aquarium filter has three stages of filtration; mechanical, chemical, and biological.

 Bettas naturally live in warm waters, so it’s best to invest in an aquarium heater even if the room your aquarium is in is usually warm.

-You should be aware that using a heater in a small tank of thee gallons or less is likely to be dangerous.
-Heaters used in a smaller tank then they were designed for can result in the water overheating, which will cause your betta stress and may even kill your fish.
+You should be aware that using a heater in a smaller tank.
+Heaters used in a smaller tank than they were designed for can result in the water overheating, which will cause your betta stress and may even kill your fish.

 Invest in a heater that’s 3-5 watts per gallon of water in your tank.
 You may need to use two heaters if your tank is huge.

 Most fish keepers choose gravel, but you may also like to use sand or aquarium soil.
-For a natural-looking betta biotope, it’s best to use natural stones, gravel, or soil.
+For making a natural-looking betta biotope, it’s best to use natural stones, gravel, or even sand.

-Using these types of materials is beneficial to your aquarium’s overall health as it allows good bacteria to grow.
-Spread gravel over a large surface area, as this will let the bacteria multiply.
+Using these types of materials is beneficial to your aquarium’s overall health as it allows beneficial bacteria to grow and establish a nitrogen cycle quickly.
+Spreading gravel over a large surface area will let the bacteria multiply.

 Choose gravel that has small to medium-sized pieces and isn’t too sharp.
 The problem with large chunks of gravel is that they can trap food, which will result in the production of ammonia in your aquarium.

-Before setting up your Betta biotope aquarium, the first thing to do is clean it and check that it is completely watertight.
-Don’t clean it using any cleaning products as these will affect your fish health.
+The first thing to do is clean the aquarium tank and check that it is completely watertight.
+Don’t clean it using any cleansing products as these will affect your fish health.
 Fill your tank with water and put it in the bath to ensure there are no leaks.